alexandrobin/alexandrerobin.fr/src/articles/howibuiltthiswebsite.md

 ### Why create a personal website?

-As a developer and HR professional, I've always wanted a space to showcase my projects, share my thoughts, and connect with others in the tech community.
-After building bots and scrapers, I decided it was time to create my own digital home.
+As a Producer and selftaught developer, I've always wanted a space to showcase my projects, share my thoughts, and connect with others in the tech community.
+I've written two articles on freecodecamp before but I wanted to work on something more simple I could tailor to my needs.
 This personal page serves as my portfolio, blog, and a way to document my journey in coding.

 My goals were simple: